DevEarley/CharacterExpressionUnityPackage/readme.md

 ![Setting up the eye playable](https://i.imgur.com/hjMrpyP.gif)

 ## Credits
-3D model from the MHS project from Adroit Studios.
+3D model from the MHS project made by Carolyn Jarecki.
 Scripts by Alex Earley.
-Special Thanks to Charles Sielert & Angela Jarecki.
+Special Thanks to Charles Sielert, Carolyn Jarecki & Angela Jarecki.

 ## License
 The all of the code in this repo is released under Creative Commons Zero.
 The 3D model belongs to Adroit Studios.